Aglish: Population

 The population of the village almost doubled in size from 169 people as of the 2006 census, to 333 inhabitants by the 2016 census.
 According to the 2016 census, approximately 50% of the homes in Aglish (72 of 137 responding private households) were built between 2001 and 2010.

 Location and access

 Aglish lies 16 km west of Dungarvan and 18 km north of Youghal, and is within the parish of Aglish, Ballinameela and Mount Stuart.
 Running through the village is the Geosh river, a tributary of the River Blackwater.

+Aglish is located alongside the R671 regional road that runs from Clonmel due south to Piltown Cross, near Youghal.

 Religion

 The village is home to a 19th-century Catholic church - eaglais being the Irish-language word for "church" - with a former ruined church cited by the Dungarvan Leader newspaper to have been "pre-invasion".
 Remnants of two former ruined churches are still to be found alongside each other in the centre of the village, surrounded by an old graveyard dating back to at least 1700.